Gluten Free Sourdough Bread RecipeCrusty, Tangy, and Made with Whole Grain Flours

 Flaxseed or Chia seed?

-Flaxseed meal and chia seed flour both play a supporting role to the psyllium husk in this recipe, and the choice between them is entirely dependent on personal preference.
+Flaxseed meal and chia seed flour both play a supporting role to the psyllium husk in this recipe, and the choice between them comes down mostly to personal preference.
 I have used both to good effect.
-The little seeds provide fat, protein, and like psyllium husk, create a gel when exposed to water.
-This gel improves the texture of the dough.
+These little seeds provide fat, protein, and, like psyllium husk, create a gel when exposed to water.
+That gel helps improve the texture of the dough and makes the finished loaf softer and less crumbly.

 A little bit of protein